pszafer/SambaForFreeradiusPFSENSE/README.md

 # TODO LIST
 ***Maybe I will do it someday, but since almost nobody is interested in that, I won't work on it.***
-1. remove unnecessary Samba files, leave only that files, necessary to run winbindd.
+1. remove unnecessary Samba files, leave only that files, necessary to run winbindd. #CANNOT BE DONE
 2. Apply patch to freeradius in samba.inc or to Freeradius developer.
 3. Create full uninstallation procedure.